 The middle pedal is the least understood of the three pedals found on most acoustic pianos of the modern era.
 The fact that its purpose is often misunderstood by many piano owners is, well, understandable.
 Unlike the right pedal, the middle pedal does not have a single, universal purpose on every piano.
-Depending on your piano, your middle pedal could be a sostenuto pedal, a bass sustain pedal (lifting all the dampers in the bass section only), or it could operate a practice mute.
+On a grand piano, your middle pedal could be a sostenuto pedal or a bass sustain pedal (lifting all the dampers in the bass section only).
+On a vertical piano, the middle pedal could operate a practice mute.
 (Note that a small minority of grand piano models offer a practice mute too, but it is operated by a hand lever under the keyboard, not the middle pedal) So, it’s no wonder that many piano owners, including professional pianists and teachers, are not entirely clear on what the middle piano is supposed to do, or even how to use it.
 Luckily, we are entirely clear (we would be bad piano technicians if we weren’t), so allow us to explain.

 The Original Sostenuto Pedal

 Functioning sostenuto pedal prototypes were available as early as the 1840s, but it was not until the mechanism was standardized and patented by Steinway & Sons in the 1870s that the sostenuto pedal became a widespread feature of grand piano design.
 Because Steinway & Sons is an American piano maker, the sostenuto pedal first caught on with rival American piano makers.
 European and Asian piano makers were slower to embrace this feature, with some not offering the sostenuto pedal until the late 20th Century.